 This move/downsizing was traumatic in many ways.
 Between the moving and the election I put on 30 pounds in the last 18 months.
 But weekends like this weekend where Nikki and I can just pop downtown to the local coffee shop and sit outside and bullet journal…where I can walk to a fundraiser with my husband and dance under the moon wearing earrings won at the auction…where Donnie is 2 miles from work so can go a whole week without filling up his gas tank…I’m reminded why we started this challenge to begin with.
 We are settled in a place that feels much more like home.
 Both in the structure in which we sleep, and the neighborhood where we play.

 We gave away over half of our possessions in this course of downsizing.
 We gave away tools from hobbies we only rarely indulged in.
 We gave away furniture from family members no longer with us.
 We gave away sentimental items from memories long passed.
 We only kept things that we thought we would absolutely need or had value to us, like the flowers underfoot- bespoke rug that makes the living room look bigger or the paintings our friends got us.
+With this being said, before we made the decision to move, we did look into the idea of using a self storage service to make the moving process a lot easier.
+Seeing as we were downsizing, we thought this might be a better solution, rather than keeping everything in the house.
+If you aren’t familiar with the concept of self storage, it might be worth doing a bit of research into it.
+In fact, you can learn more here.
+If it wasn’t for us doing the research we did before moving, we may not have come across this either.
+You never know, this might help you out in the future!
+Thank us later.
 But all of that was so that we could simplify how we lived and have more time to play and more money to spend on more meaningful items and adventures.
-And we did all of that this weekend.
+Plus it was much easier for our removalists Sydney because we gave away most of our stuff!
 I only spent 15 minutes cleaning the house for company.
 We used the extra money in the “charitable causes” budget that we now have thanks to the adjustment of the budget with a smaller home.
 We walked to a fundraiser that supports the trails where we spend all winter.
 We bid on expensive earrings at an auction.

 It just felt like this weekend was the reminder as to why we suffered through the downsizing and the selling and the moving and the buying and the moving again.
 It all feels right now.
 It was all worth it.